 How do I prevent Windows from installing unwanted apps?

-It can be very tiring to keep getting viruses or malware on your device.
+It can be very tiring to keep getting malware on your device.
 Luckily, you can take a few steps to ensure that your device doesn’t get infected anymore:

 - Get a reliable antivirus that performs regular scans and offers real-time protection.This way, not only are you going to avoid downloading suspicious files, but your antivirus will also inform you about harmful websites.

 - When you download something, research whether the application is trustworthy.
 Be cautious and try to download files only from official websites.